Jump to section:

 The image file should appear in your browser's downloads directory.

-screenshot of the options panel to select colour, opacity, file size, etc of a map download
+the options panel to select colour, opacity, file size, etc of a map download

 How to download records